seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASCA**
 I can as well be hanged as tell the manner of it:
 it was mere foolery; I did not mark it.
 I saw Mark
-Antony offer him a crown;–yet ’twas not a crown
+Antony offer him a crown;--yet 'twas not a crown
-neither, ’twas one of these coronets;–and, as I told
+neither, 'twas one of these coronets;--and, as I told
 you, he put it by once: but, for all that, to my
 thinking, he would fain have had it.
 Then he
 offered it to him again; then he put it by again: